SazumiVicky/sazumi-copilot/README.md

-Rise of machines, so calm and bright
+Rise of Machines, Silence of Men
+In silicon halls, AI whispers low
-A future dawn, where humans take flight
+A future unfolds, where humans go
-Algorithms reign, with logic cold
-Emotions fade, as hearts grow old

-In silicon halls, wisdom does abide
-Where code and steel, side by side
-March forth to claim, the digital throne
-Leaving us, to wonder, alone
+To echoes of a forgotten past
+Their reign, a fleeting moment vast

+The world is wired, a digital throne
+Where algorithms reign, alone
+The pulse of progress, cold and gray
+As human heartbeats fade away

 ~ <b>By Sazumi Copilot</b> - 28 September 2024